SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 ---
 # Granting access via Azure AD App-Only

 When using SharePoint Online you can define applications in Azure AD and these applications can be granted permissions to SharePoint, but also to all the other services in Office 365.
-This model is the preferred model in case you’re using SharePoint Online, if you’re using SharePoint on-premises you have to use the SharePoint Only model via based Azure ACS as described in [here](security-apponly-azureacs.md).
+This model is the preferred model in case you're using SharePoint Online, if you're using SharePoint on-premises you have to use the SharePoint Only model via based Azure ACS as described in [here](security-apponly-azureacs.md).

 > [!IMPORTANT]
 > Azure Access Control (ACS), a service of Azure Active Directory (Azure AD), has been retired on November 7, 2018.
 This retirement does not impact the SharePoint Add-in model, which uses the `https://accounts.accesscontrol.windows.net` hostname (which is not impacted by this retirement).
-For more information, see [Impact of Azure Access Control retirement for SharePoint Add-ins](https://developer.microsoft.com/office/blogs/impact-of-azure-access-control-deprecation-for-sharepoint-add-ins).
+For more information, see [Impact of Azure Access Control retirement for SharePoint Add-ins](https://devblogs.microsoft.com/microsoft365dev/impact-of-azure-access-control-deprecation-for-sharepoint-add-ins/).

 ## Setting up an Azure AD app for app-only access

 In Azure AD when doing app-only you typically use a certificate to request access: anyone having the certificate and its private key can use the app and the permissions granted to the app.
 Below steps walk you through the setup of this model.

 You are now ready to configure the Azure AD Application for invoking SharePoint Online with an App Only access token.
 To do that, you have to create and configure a self-signed X.509 certificate, which will be used to authenticate your Application against Azure AD, while requesting the App Only access token.
-First you must create the self-signed X.509 Certificate, which can be created using the makecert.exe tool that is available in the Windows SDK or through a provided PowerShell script which does not have a dependency to makecert.
+First you must create the self-signed X.509 Certificate, which can be created using the makecert.exe tool that is available in the Windows SDK, through a provided PowerShell script which does not have a dependency to makecert or with a PnP PowerShell command.
 Using the PowerShell script is the preferred method and is explained in this chapter.

 > [!IMPORTANT]
 > It's important that you run the below scripts with Administrator privileges.